 volume is increasing, the downtrend is strengthening and continues:

-Tracking trends with Volume indicator on Air France stock chart |
+| Tracking Trends with Volume Indicator on Air France |

-Consolidation Trading.
-The volume indicator can be
+The Volume indicator can be

 used to determine the strength of buyers and sellers during price